tipi-build/docs/0500-compile-options.md

 aliases: [ "05-compile-options", "03-compile-options" ]
 ---

-Specify the compiletime environment with CLI arguments or store in the `opts` files.
+Specify the compile time environment with CLI arguments or store in the `opts` files.

 ## Changing build parallelity
 By default tipi figures out the best parallelity for the current machine you are using based on the available RAM and CPU counts available.